Supporting Universal Health Coverage by modelling physical accessibility to health care

 The AccessMod project is co-directed by

-AccessMod 5 development is developed by Frederic Moser
+AccessMod 5 lead developer is Frederic Moser

-Email:
+Email: nicolas.ray@unige.ch

 Developer: